hannahhoanggg/c0723-code-solutions/react-custom-hooks/react-custom-hooks-quiz-notes.md

 - How do you call a custom hook?
   To call a custom hook, you import the custom hook function & invoke it as you would with any JavaScript function(call custom hook within your component function).
 - When do custom hooks execute?
   Custom hooks execute whenever they are called within a functional component.
 The execution of a custom hook is similar to the execution of any regular JavaScript function.
 It returns the values & functions you've defined within it.
+Every single time it is called, it gets rendered.

 ## Notes